servian/GiT_2023/README.md

 --header 'x-ms-retrypolicy: NoRetry'

- * The Header portion will show three additional key as Authorization, Content-Type and x-ms-retrypolicy
+ * The Header tab will show three additional key as Authorization, Content-Type and x-ms-retrypolicy
  * Please note the Authorization Key Value to set up Postman API is a temporary token and will be invalid after the session.

- * The user need to send an answer in the Body section and type in the answer for the question as "How is your day going?"
+ * You need to send a message in the Body section and type in the answer for the question as "How is your day going?"
  * Click the Send button.
  * The messages will be sent to the Service Bus.

-### Signing up for Databricks account:
+### Signing up for Databricks account (Optional):

  * Click the **[Try Databricks](https://www.databricks.com/try-databricks?_gl=1*304qnf*_ga*MzYxMjY1Nzk3LjE2ODI0ODIwNDI.*_ga_PQSEQ3RZQC*MTY4MjY0MjAxOS44LjEuMTY4MjY0MjA1Mi4yNy4wLjA.&_ga=2.130158927.1351879435.1682482042-361265797.1682482042#account)**
  * The user will be directed towards the account page of Databricks.